The Ultimate Direct Response Facebook Advertising Guide

 Here are Some Example Approaches:

-Re-Engage users that read your blog but have not visited a product or pricing page.
+Re-engage users who read your blog but have not visited a product or pricing page.

-Target people that viewed a Product within a 30-day window but exclude people that have created a cart or initiated checkout.
+Target people who viewed a Product within a 30-day window but exclude people who have created a cart or initiated checkout.

 Retarget users for a 7-day window that have created a cart or initiated a checkout.
 (Make use of Dynamic product ads)